Lanceamillion/ChemECarShield/README.md

 * Try changing the code so the led blinks twice as fast
 * Try changing the code so that the led blinks green you will need to look up what pin the green LED is on in the table at the top
 * Try changing the code so the relay turns on and off instead of the LED.
-The relay is on pin 2 when you bring the pin HIGH it will connect the terminals on the terminal block together (see the board overview image to identify the terminal block).
+The relay is on pin 2.
+When you bring the pin HIGH it will connect the terminals on the terminal block together (see the board overview image to identify the terminal block).
 If the pin is brought LOW or the arduino doesn't have power the relay will be open (not on).
 * Try changing the code so the led blinks red>green>red>green